 Assignments' Brief Descriptions

 The detailed specifications for these assignments are posted on Blackboard under "Assignments."
-Students must complete all the following assignments (except for the in-class assignments) or they may receive an F in the course.
+All assignments must be completed (except for the in-class assignments) or a grade of F may be assigned at the discretion of the instructor.